teatua/HomeLab/README.md

 Your server should now launch the Ubuntu Server installation menu, follow the ubuntu [tutorial](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) for guidance.
 For security purposes, it would be recommended to use a [strong and unique password](https://www.cisa.gov/secure-our-world/use-strong-passwords) when creating your user.

-## Configuring remote access via Secure Shell (SSH) - This step can be skipped if installed with ubuntu
+## Configuring remote access via Secure Shell (SSH)

-From your server's terminal, login as root with your set credential:
+If you did not install ssh with during the Ubuntu install, open your terminal and login as root with your set credential:
 ```
 su
 ```